keelback-code/odd-art-history/README.md

 [Odd Art History](https://elyserh.github.io/odd-art-history/)

 Forking and Cloning
-To save a copy of the code, here are the steps for forking and cloning using Github:
+To save a copy of the code and work on it yourself, here are the steps for forking and cloning using Github:
 * In the repository, click the 'Fork' button, which is on the top right hand side, next to 'Star'.
 * Github will automatically create a new repo, which is forked from the original.
 If you would like to clone it you have two options:
-  * within the repository, click the 'Code' dropdown, which is located next to 'Add File' on the right (underneath the Settings tab) and there is an option to download all files and save a copy locally.
+  * Within the repository, click the 'Code' dropdown, which is located next to 'Add File' on the right (underneath the Settings tab); there is an option to download all files and save a copy locally.
-  * in the same 'Code' dropdown, you can opt to open the code with GitHub Desktop and work from there
+  * In the same 'Code' dropdown, you can opt to open the code with GitHub Desktop and work from there.

 ## Credits